DonaldKellett/While/README.md

 # While

-Parser and evaluator for While in Haskell
+Parser and evaluator for a While variant in Haskell